jamesr1775/gamer-gifts-elixir/README.md

     - Attach the policy to the new group you create with the IAM.
     - Create a new user that will be added to the new group.
 Give them programmatic access when creating the new user.
     - When added to the group you will now have a CSV file to be downloaded with the AWS secret key Id and password that will be used in the next steps (step 10).
 Store this CSV safely as you may only download it once.
+9. Create a Stripe account
+    - Go to the developers webhook section and click add endpoint
+    - Enter the heroku url of your application and add /checkout/wh/ to the url in the box that says Endpoint Url. e.g (https//appname.herokuapp.com/checkout/wh/)
+    - Then click add all events, then click add endpoint.
+    - Now you should have access to stripe secret and pubic keys for the config variables required below.
+10. I used the gmail account for the automated emails for user authentication and order emails.
+    - Once created go manage your google account and go to the security section.
+    - Create an app password for email service that will be EMAIL_HOST_PASS variable below.
+    - The EMAIL_HOST_USER variable below is the gmail account email you created.
-9. Click the settings button of the app and click the reveal config variables button.
+11. Click the settings button of the app and click the reveal config variables button.
-10. Enter the following config variables:
+12. Enter the following config variables:

 | Key | Value |
  --- | ---